-Make sure to turn OFF both the UTILITY (Normal) and EMERGENCY (Standby generator) power supplies before trying to connect power source and load lines to the transfer switch.
+Make sure to turn OFF both the UTILITY (NORMAL) and GENERATOR (STANDBY) power supplies before trying to connect power source and load lines to the transfer switch.
 Supply voltages are extremely high and dangerous.
 Contact with such high voltage power supply lines causes extremely hazardous, possibly lethal, electrical shock.

 Wiring diagrams and electrical schematics are provided in this manual.
-Power source and load connections are made at the transfer mechanism, inside the switch enclosure.